ipfs/specs/src/routing/kad-dht.md

 2. Discard `providerPeers` whose Peer ID is not matching the sender's Peer ID

-Upon successful verification, the DHT Server stores the Provider Record in its datastore, and responds by echoing the request to confirm success.
+Upon successful verification, the DHT Server stores the Provider Record in its datastore, and caches the provided public multiaddresses.
+It responds by echoing the request to confirm success.
 If verification fails, the server MUST close the stream without sending a response.

 #### Provide Validity